-Our strategic aims are to engage our communities to promote and strengthen involvement; to enable our communities to influence, shape and improve our services and to empower them to embrace community cohesion within and between our communities.
-We will ensure that progress against these ambitions is tracked and measured throughout the life of the strategy.
+Our strategic priorities are to enable our communities to promote and strengthen involvement; engage our communities to influence, shape and improve our services and encourage them to embrace community cohesion within and between our communities.
+We will ensure that progress against these ambitions will be tracked and measured throughout the life of the strategy.

 Without doubt, the past few years have been challenging for all of us.
-The communities that we are here to serve have been greatly impacted by the rising cost of living and adjusting to the post COVID-19 environment.
-The Housing Executive's corporate strategy sets out our commitment to inclusion and involvement of our customers in decisions and services that affect their lives.
+The communities that we are here to serve have been greatly impacted by the rising cost of living and adjusting to the post Covid-19 environment.
+The Housing Executive's corporate plan sets out our commitment to Inclusion and Involvement of our customers in decisions and services that affect their lives.
 Our new Community Involvement and Cohesion Strategy provides the roadmap to achieve this ambition.

 The development of a new strategy is an important moment for any organisation, its people and its customers.
-In developing this strategy, we have sought to undertake a genuinely inclusive process.
-We have based our conclusions on evidence of need and demand and have focused on opportunities for the future.
+In developing this strategy, we have sought to undertake a genuinely inclusive process, we have based our conclusions on evidence of need and demand and have focused on opportunities for the future.